mpsalewski/msa-rpi-server/README.md

 ---

 ## I2C Reader
+> **Note:** In the future, I2C will likely be used less frequently, as most sensors are expected to communicate over Wi-Fi or other wireless protocols.

 `src/py/read_i2c.py` contains an example script to read data from an I2C device and POST to `/sensors/add`.

 - The script expects the device to return `"temperature,humidity"` style strings (adjust parsing as needed).